snur206/reading-notes/301/class11notes.md

 Complex query intensive environment data is a good fit for an SQL database.

-A real world example
+A real world example is how web developers and data scientists uses SQL to access data.

 data is a good fit a NoSQL database

-A real world example
+A real world example is that

- database is best for hierarchical data storage
+NoSQL database is best for hierarchical data storage.

-database is best for scalability
+SQL database is best for scalability.

 ## sql vs nosql (Video)